tigermlt/blog/scala.md

   The Hello can be refered by: progfun.examples.Hello
   ```
   - traits: classes, objects and traits can inherit from at most one class but arbitrary many traits
+    - trait is similar to interface in Java but can contain both fields and concrete methods
+    - trait cannot have value parameters, only class can
+    ```
+    trait Planar {
+      def height: Int
+      def width: Int
+      def surface = height * width
+    }

+    to extend trait, we can use keyword "extends" (for the first extension) and "with" (for the rest extension) class Square extends Shape with Planar with Movable
+    ```
+### Types in Scala

 ### List methods
   - xs.length: get the length of list xs
   - xs.last: return xs's last element.
 Exception if xs is empty